Narayanan2696/resource-matching/README.md

 ## Repository Overview

-- Backend APIs and algorithm for resource-matching, uses NoSQL MondoDb to manipulate and process the data
+- Backend APIs and algorithm for resource-matching, using NoSQL MondoDB to manipulate and process the data

 ## Prerequisites